Michael H. Weber: Career

 When Weber and Neustadter heard that 20th Century Fox had purchased the rights to adapt The Fault in Our Stars—a young adult novel written by John Green, about the romantic relationship between two teenagers with cancer—into a film, they campaigned the company's president to hire them to write the screenplay.
 Weber has said that they won the job by promising not to alter much from the book: "Hello!
 Please hire us!
 We want to bring absolutely nothing to the table!"
 The film, released in 2014, received positive reviews and performed well at the box office.
 They also adapted another Green book, Paper Towns, into a film of the same name.

 Weber and Neustadter have also been hired to write Rosaline, a contemporary adaptation of Romeo and Juliet, as well as adaptations of the books Me Before You by Jojo Moyes (the film adaptation was ultimately released in 2016 without their involvement), and Rules of Civility by Amor Towles.
 They have also sold at least eight spec scripts since 500 Days of Summer; these include Starfish (bought by 20th Century Fox), Underage (bought by Montecito Pictures), and No Relation (bought by Fox Searchlight).

 Weber and Neustadter wrote the script for The Disaster Artist (2017), the adaptation of the book of the same name.
 They also wrote Our Souls at Night, an adaptation of Kent Haruf's final novel of the same name, for Netflix, with Robert Redford and Jane Fonda playing the lead roles, the first movie they have made together since 1979's The Electric Horseman.

-Weber and Neustadter will be also adapting another John Green book, Looking for Alaska.
+Weber and Neustadter were set to adapt another John Green book, Looking for Alaska, although the book was later adapted into a TV miniseries without their involvement.
 They also are adapting The Rosie Project, with Jennifer Lawrence formerly set to star.

 In 2019, Weber joined other WGA writers in firing their agents as part of the WGA's stand against the ATA and the practice of packaging.